OmarVCRZ/CIS486-SOBIE/README.md

 ### Steps in Redesign & Metrics for Success
 4.1 Actionable Improvements (Required/Necessary)
-- Navigation: Redesign SOBIE'S website menu for better reliability in accessing vital information like registering in the conference, submitting papers, etc.
+- Navigation: Redesign SOBIE'S website menu to increase reliability in accessing information like registering in the conference, submitting papers, etc.
 - UI/UX Design: Make a more modern/professional design implementation with a clear structure and layout.
 - Interactivity: Add Bootstrap 5 and Jquery to optimize dynamic elements like hover, searchbar, and interactive schedule effects.
-- Accessibility: following procedures to improve user usability.
 - Performance: Optimize efficient scripts.

 4.2  Success Metrics
 - User Engagement: Increased the amount of time a user spends on the SOBIE site.
-- Accessibility: Ensures accessibility standards are met.
 - Performance: Ensure the service is up and running 99.99% of the time.

 ### Project Roles & Responsibilities